Who Should Apply?

 - Students who may have already completed a prereq course before coming to Georgetown will complete the remaining requirements and may take additional science or math electives to reach the 30-credit hour requirement.

 - Applicants who have not completed one year of college math, consisting of either Calculus I and II, or Calculus I and a Statistics course, will be expected to complete these courses within the certificate program.

 - Has an undergraduate GPA of at least 3.2

 - Has at least a “B” or above in any science or math coursework taken as an undergraduate

 - Understands and can articulate his or her motivation for entering the field of medicine

 - Has tested his or her commitment to the field in volunteer, work, shadowing or other activities

-- If you are unable to obtain experience in the medical field due to the COVID-19 pandemic or other circumstances, the Admissions Committee will look for other examples of your work or volunteering which demonstrate care for others, compassion and other qualities important in a physician.
+- If you are unable to obtain experience in the medical field due to the COVID-19 pandemic or other circumstances, the Admissions Committee will look for other examples of your work or volunteering which demonstrate care for others, compassion, and other qualities important in a physician.

 - Has the support of a former professor, mentor, or other professional

-We admit up to approximately 30 students for summer or fall start dates and a few students for spring semester.
+We admit up to approximately 30 students for summer or fall start dates and a few students for the spring semester.